 Small Group Teaching Organization

-(The black bin is where I store all of my station games for math and the clear tubs are where all the current activities in use are stored for kids to access.)
+The black bin is where I store all of my math station games and the clear tubs are where all the current activities in use are stored for kids to access.

 Create a binder to hold all of your small group teaching plans and notes